Compensation Percentiles: A tool for assessing employee compensation

 Compensation percentiles are based on the National Compensation Survey (NCS) program’s Employer Costs for Employee Compensation (ECEC) to identify compensation ranges.
 Compensation percentiles provide another NCS tool to assess employee compensation.

 The compensation percentile data are constructed using wages and salaries to determine the 10th, 50th (median), and 90th percentile bands and the average benefit costs for observations included in those percentile wage bands.
 The compensation costs for each of the percentile bands are available separately for private industry workers as well as state and local government workers.
 Compensation costs are also available for civilian workers, which is the combination of the two aforementioned groups of workers.
-Chart 1 demonstrates the wages and salaries for each worker group by the three wage percentile bands.
+Chart 1 demonstrates the wages and salaries and total benefits costs for civilian workers by the three wage percentile bands.

 To assist users in evaluating the reliability of these compensation costs, relative standard errors are also published for each estimate.
 The standard error for the series is divided by the cost estimate and expressed as a percent of the compensation cost.

 Compensation percentiles are available from March 2009 to March 2022, and will be produced annually for the March reference period.
 The cost of benefits is impacted by worker participation and users can obtain information on incidence and provisions of employer-sponsored benefits in the U.S. through the annual benefits publication, also produced by the NCS program.
 For prior research on the use of benefits to assess employee compensation by wage percentiles, see Compensation inequality: evidence from the National Compensation Survey.

 The complete set of estimates and relative standard errors are available in Excel.